Apt research and self-understanding could walk hand in hand.

 The worth of any personality test is judged professionally by two basic criteria: validity and reliability.
 Validity indicates that a test measures what it says it measures and reliability indicates that a test delivers consistent results.

-For the MBTI there are two types of validity that should be considered:
+For the MBTI there are two types of validity that ought to be considered:

 The National Academy of Sciences committee reviewed data from over 20 MBTI research studies and concluded that only one of the four scales used in the MBTI - the Intraversion-Extroversion scale - has adequate construct validity.